stacksmith/cl-fm/README.md

 ## Status
 28-Sept-2016

 Added in-place editing of filenames with F2.
 As with everything else, no changes are made to the filesystem - file-actions.lisp is just reporting requests.
+Setting q will write to xattr of the file.

 Here is what works: